 Students should come in with an idea for a novel, or a novel currently in progress that they are looking to receive feedback on.
 Prior workshop experience is preferred but not required.

 Course participants share their writing in a workshop setting and receive in-depth feedback from both their peers and the instructor.
-By the end of the week, students will have completed an original outline and at least one full chapter of their novel.
+The course includes asynchronous work, which students are expected to complete between class sessions.
 Not only does this course impart a greater understanding of what it means to craft a long-form work of fiction, it will also help students become stronger and more confident in their overall writing skills.